-Research by The World Bank in 2006 likewise underscored sleep as a key factor of efficient learning or the process of gaining optimal learning using few resources.
-The study reiterates the role of sleep in: (1) protecting and restoring memory, (2) advanced learning, and (3) enhancing mathematical ability and problem solving.
-It further notes that "knowledge is better consolidated when people study at the time when they are supposed to be awake rather than, say, late-night sessions."
-It also recommends the need for research on "the memory capacity of the poor in low-income countries" to enable teachers in helping underprivileged students learn basic skills.
+Research by The World Bank in 2006 also underscored sleep as a key factor of efficient learning or the process of gaining optimal learning using few resources.
+The study reiterated the role of sleep in: (1) protecting and restoring memory, (2) advanced learning, and (3) enhancing mathematical ability and problem solving.
+It further noted that "knowledge is better consolidated when people study at the time when they are supposed to be awake rather than, say, late-night sessions."
+It cited the need for research on "the memory capacity of the poor in low-income countries" to enable teachers in helping underprivileged students learn basic skills.

-Research has a vital role in business.
-Many successful companies, such as those that produce consumer goods or mass-market items, invest in research and development or R&D. Different business industries with science and engineering processes like agriculture, food and beverage, manufacturing, healthcare and pharmaceuticals, computer software, semiconductor, information and communication technology, construction, robotics, aerospace, aviation, and energy have high R&D expenditure because it is critical to product innovation and to improving services.
+Research benefits business.
+Many successful companies, such as those producing consumer goods or mass-market items, invest in research and development or R&D. Different business industries with science and engineering processes like agriculture, food and beverage, manufacturing, healthcare and pharmaceuticals, computer software, semiconductor, information and communication technology, construction, robotics, aerospace, aviation, and energy have high R&D expenditure because it is critical to product innovation and to improving services.

 R&D also helps secure a vantage point over competitors.
 Finding out how to make things happen and what could differentiate them from others that offer similar products and services can raise the company’s market value.
 Certainly, having relevant knowledge in achieving a good commercial image through sound business strategies like investing in R&D can boost its profitability.

-In addition, R&D in various firms and industries is essential to supporting a country's economy.
+In addition, R&D is essential to supporting a country's economy.
 For instance, the United Kingdom's Department of Business Innovation and Skills (BIS), now known as the Department for Business, Energy and Industrial Strategy, used to publish an annual R&D Scoreboard.
 The report served "...as a benchmarking tool for companies, investors and policymakers" for 20 years.
 However, due to the UK government's austerity measures, it was last produced in 2010.